jorgecarleitao/django-sphinxql/docs/expression.rst

 .. currentmodule:: sphinxql

 This section of the documentation explains how to construct expressions.
-To build queries, see :doc:`queryset`.
+To use queries with Django, see :doc:`queryset`.

 The basic unit of SphinxQL is the :class:`~columns.Column`.
 In Django-SphinxQL, a :class:`Field` is a ``Column`` and thus the easiest way to identify a column is